brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 The compute time is how long the math itself takes - the sum of forward and backward passes [^3] once you've squeezed the kernels with roofline discipline. $T_{comm}$ is the communication cost: gradient all-reduces, activation exchanges, expert dispatches.
 If these don't overlap well with compute, they set the floor. $T_{bubble}$ captures pipeline idle time.
 When you split a model into stages, some GPUs sit idle while the pipeline fills or drains.
 Microbatching controls this, but it never fully disappears. $T_{overhead}$ is everything else: framework bookkeeping, launch latency, data loading, scheduling hiccups.

+### Failure Modes at Scale

+Scaling training across racks of GPUs isn’t just about bandwidth and FLOPs.
+It’s also about fragility.
+The bigger your job, the more ways it can fall apart.
+Every team that has trained a large model has lived through the same failures: sudden throughput collapse, out-of-memory explosions, inexplicable bubbles in the pipeline, or MoE experts that refuse to balance.
+Understanding these failure modes—and how to tame them—is the difference between a run that converges in weeks and one that limps along for months.

+**OOM isn't just about parameters:** At small scale, “out of memory” means your batch doesn’t fit.
+At large scale, it gets subtler.
+The optimizer state balloons with data parallelism.
+Activations pile up in pipeline stages.
+Gradient shards and activation rematerialization interact in non-obvious ways.
+The mitigation playbook is now well established: shard optimizer states with ZeRO or FSDP; checkpoint or recompute activations to trade memory for extra FLOPs; drop precision (FP16, BF16, FP8) where numerically safe.
+But the real discipline is in modeling memory budgets ahead of time.
+Teams that don’t do this end up firefighting OOM crashes mid-run.

+**Throughput collapse at scale:** Every scaling curve looks linear—until it doesn’t.
+The telltale sign is tokens/sec per GPU dropping sharply as you cross some cluster boundary (say, 8 → 64 → 512 GPUs).
+The root cause is almost always communication outpacing compute.
+Maybe gradient all-reduce buckets are too small and serialize; maybe tensor-parallel collectives stretch across a fabric that can’t hide latency; maybe your comm streams aren’t overlapping with math.
+The mitigation is topology-aware design: keep tensor parallelism inside NVLink islands, push pipeline parallelism across racks, size communication buckets to amortize latency but not starve overlap.
+It sounds obvious, but most jobs die here first.

 ## Closing Remarks

 AI infrastructure is diagnosis first, optimization second.
 In the **inner loop**, we should decide if we're compute, memory, or overhead bound and act accordingly.
 In the **training loop**, we choose the right parallelism/memory/communication mix and make failure routine.